Avariya/dto-mapper-bundle/docs/01-naming/examples/format-keys.md

 use VKMapperBundle\Annotation\MappingMeta\EmbeddedClass;

 /**
- * Default naming strategy for array to object convertion is SnakeCaseNamingStrategy
+ * Default naming strategy for array to object convertion for is SnakeCaseNamingStrategy
  *
  * @DestinationClass()
  */